Antique Tub

 Mona's Window measured about 29" x 44", contained 197 pieces of glass and was completed in July 2008.

 Look at the marvelous antique fixtures, wood walls, tin ceiling and wood floors.
-Mona & her husband have certainly created a unique period bathroom.
+Mona & her husband have certainly created a beautiful and unique period bathroom.

 Mona's Window installed